annacakes281/annas-cookbook-blog/README.md

 Throughout the project I used the Agile Development methodology to help aid aspects and features of my project - and have found this very helpful.
 It has helped me know what features I needed to include, which features were more important than other features to be implemented before others, the user stories as well as milestones to reach for the project.

-The main aspects of Agile that I utlised were:
+The main aspects of Agile that I utilised were:

 - User Stories
-- MoSCoW Proritisation
+- MoSCoW Prioritisation
 - Milestones

 ### **_User Stories_**